mvac7/SDCC_VDP_TMS9918A_Lib/README.md

 SCREEN does not clean the entire VRAM and does not set the patterns from the MSX font in text modes.
-This function changes to the indicated screen mode, writes to the registers of the VDP the same configuration of the different tables used in the MSX and fill the Name Table and the Sprite Attribute Table with de 0 value.
+This function changes to the indicated screen mode, writes to the registers of the VDP the same configuration of the different tables used in the MSX and fill the Name Table and the Sprite attribute table with the value 0 and the Y position for hiding (209).

 It is also necessary to know that in the case of graphic mode 2 (screen 2), the table of names will not be initialized, with consecutive values (normally used